tinyheero/survutils/README.md

 Kaplan Meier Estimates/Curves
 =============================

 If you have generated a Kaplan-meier, there are several functions you can use to retrieve important statistics.
 For example, the `get_surv_prob` function is used for retrieving survival probability at certain times.
-Here is an example of how to generate survival probabilities for just the "Obs" arm at times 100, 200, and 300:
+Here is an example of how to generate survival probabilities for just the “Obs” arm at times 100, 200, and 300:

 ``` r
 library("dplyr")